leanprover-community/lean4-samples/HelloWorld/readme.md

 returns a `Result` object, and depending on what happens this result object might contain an `ok` result of  `IO.RealWorld` and `Unit` or it might contain an `error` with `Error` and `IO.RealWorld`.
 So both cases can have a side effect on the real world.
-This is exactly right, the side effect in this case is output to the console window where you see the following message is printed: 1Hello, world!1.
+This is exactly right, the side effect in this case is output to the console window where you see the following message is printed: `"Hello, world!"`".

 Functional Programming Languages generally don’t like unexplained side effects.
 The RealWorld abstraction is a way for Lean to deal with this kind of side effect, explaining to the compiler